ik1g19/Notes-Quartz/content/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Introduction.md

 	- Benefits of installing with NPM - you can swap between different versions of node for development
 - Postman - Used to test the API

+.NET for Backend and Node & React for front-end

 # Extensions for VSCode

 - C# for Visual Studio Code